Babes in Arms: Productions of the 1950s version

 In 1985, Ginger Rogers directed a production at the Music Hall in Tarrytown, New York, that starred Randy Skinner who also choreographed the show and Karen Ziemba as Susie.
 The song "I Didn't Know What Time It Was" was added to the song list.

 The musical was produced at the Chichester Festival Theatre from June 7, 2007, through July 7, 2007, and cast Judy Garland's daughter Lorna Luft as the domineering mother of former child star Baby Rose Owens.
 One reviewer complained that the musical seemed to have lost its legendary political bite, evidently unaware that this was the revised 1950s de-politicized version.
-She was given two new songs from neither the stage version nor the film in which her mother appeared.
+Luft was given two new songs from neither the stage version nor the film in which her mother appeared.

 Goodspeed Opera House Production

-In 2002, a very successful production was mounted at Goodspeed Opera using a new book by Joe DiPietro which included plot points from the original 1937 version and also elements from the 1939 MGM film.
-The original score was utilized along with several additional Rodgers and Hart songs.
+In 2002, a production was mounted at Goodspeed Opera using a new book by Joe DiPietro which included plot points from the original 1937 version and also elements from the 1939 MGM film.
+The original score was utilized along with additional Rodgers and Hart songs.
 Randy Skinner choreographed the production.